devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

    1. Under `Alternate domain name` press `add item` and type your DNS name.
    1. Chose the certificate that you created in the previous section.
       > ![Settings](settings.png)
-   1. Enable HTTP/3 just because it is awesome!
    1. Set `index.html` as the `Default root object` so that it will be used when the root domain is specified.
    1. Provide a description for the distribution such as `JWT Pizza`.
 1. Press `Create distribution`.